Trinational Eurodistrict of Basel: The Eurodistricts

-In 2003, on the occasion of the 40th anniversary of the Élysée Treaty, Chancellor of Germany Gerhard Schröder and President of France Jacques Chirac, proposed the creation of the Eurodistrict Strasbourg-Ortenau.
+In 2003, on the occasion of the 40th anniversary of the Élysée Treaty, Chancellor of Germany Gerhard Schröder and President of France Jacques Chirac, proposed the creation of the Strasbourg-Ortenau Eurodistrict.
 This proposal created a dynamic.
 Just one year after the founding of the Eurodistrict Strasbourg-Ortenau in 2005, the Eurodistrict of the Region Freiburg / Centre Alsace was founded.

 The interest to create a Eurodistrict in the region of Basel was already expressed during the planning of the Eurodistrict Strasbourg-Ortenau.
 The aim was to further develop the structures of the TAB.
 To achieve this, a project outline was developed by a trinational steering committee in cooperation with Regio Basiliensis and the TAB association.
 The idea first had to be ratified by the individual entities, before the foundation agreement could be signed.
 The foundation agreement of the Trinational Eurodistrict of Basel was finally signed on 26 January 2007 in the French city Saint-Louis.